mukund-v/cis530project/published_baseline/published_baseline.md

 # Running the baseline model
 You can run our model using the 'bert_predictions.py' script.
 Please pip install torch and transformers libraries.
+Our pytorch model is defined in the file 'bert_squad.py'

 Note that the script requires:
 - model parameters at the path './bert-squad.pt'